 Of Oxford’s last eleven goals, nine have been following turnovers in possession.

-Oxford’s greatest weakness right now is their defence, having failed to keep a clean sheet in six matches, conceded fourteen across that period.
+Oxford’s greatest weakness right now is their defence, who are without a clean sheet in six matches and have conceded fourteen across that period.

 Oxford have conceded two or more goals in each of their last five games